Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 </div>
 <br />

 All input fields are required.
-First, enter the widget title and select the widget type. <br/>
-There are two widget types, D2C and C2D. <br />
+First, enter the widget title and select the widget type.There are two widget types, **D2C, C2D**. <br />
 **D2C** type is an abbreviation of Device to Control and is a widget used to visualize the data sent from the device.
 Typical examples include line and bar charts.
 **C2D** is an abbreviation of Control to Device, which is a widget type that sends commands to the device.
 You can send MQTT messages or send ON/OFF messages.
 In this tutorial, the D2C type is selected to create a line chart.
-Click the **Browse** button to select a library of widgets from among d2c type widgets.
+Click the **Browse** button to select a library of widgets from among D2C type widgets.

 <div>
     <img alt="widget-setting" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard5.png')} />